 More often than not, cybercriminals live in the network that they compromise for quite some time, siphoning information when they think no one is looking, or conducting other activities to gain deeper access.

 Even in cases of overt data theft where information is stolen over time, an organization will rarely catch the event the moment it happens.
-In fact, the average data breach takes 200 days or more to be discovered, says McLane.
+In fact, the average number of days to identify and contain a breach in 2021 was 287, according to IBM.
 Sometimes, the breached organization won’t catch the incident, but will be told by the FBI or another law enforcement agency that it occurred.
 In other cases, banks will notify a business that an unusually high number of credit card fraud victims can be traced back to the company.

 The reason that data breaches are so difficult to detect is fairly simple.
 Unlike ransomware, the goal of a data breach is to get in and out quietly, and to leave no traces behind that might lead back to the perpetrators.
 The methods for achieving this vary wildly, and may include the use of phishing scams, malware, and other malicious tactics.

 If there’s a silver lining, it’s that nothing that occurs on a network is invisible.
 All activity is traceable, and all of it is logged.
-At the end of the day, everything you need to beat a data breach is right in front of your nose.
-It’s really just a matter of knowing how to interpret it, and being able to filter out the information that matters, so you can detect signs of malicious network activity before it can harm your business.
+At the end of the day, everything you need to beat a data breach is accessible to you.
+It’s really just a matter of knowing how to interpret it and being able to filter out the information that doesn’t matter, so you can detect signs of malicious network activity before it can harm your business.

-Arctic Wolf can keep you stay safe from cyberthreats with 24x7, eyes-on-glass security delivered from our Concierge Security® Team.
-Leveraging the Arctic Wolf® Platform, which processes more than 65 billion daily events, the Concierge Security Team works with you on an ongoing basis to make your security operations more efficient and improve your security posture.
+Arctic Wolf can help you stay safe from cyberthreats with 24×7, eyes-on-glass security delivered from our Concierge Security® Team.
+Leveraging the Arctic Wolf® Platform, which processes more than 2 trillion events each week, our Concierge Security Team works with you on an ongoing basis to make your security operations more efficient and improve your security posture.